-The Hospital has historically transferred funds set aside for capital projects to a restricted account at UNM.
+Capital initiatives - The Hospital has historically transferred funds set aside for capital projects to a restricted account at UNM.
 These funds will be used to partially fund the new medical tower project.
-During the year ended June 30, 2021, the Hospital recorded a capital initiatives transfer of \$196.0 million that have been recognized as an increase to net position.
-There were no additional capital initiatives designated for the Hospital during the year ended June 30, 2022.
+During the year ended June 30, 2021, the Hospital recorded a capital initiatives transfer of \$196.0 million that has been recognized as an increase to net position.
+There were no additional capital initiatives designated for the Hospital during the years ended June 30, 2022 and 2023.